SwayerPT/Steam-Boost-Hour-Bot/README.md

 ## Simple Questions

 **Can i get Vac Ban or is a Cheat?**
-- No, this bot is used with **Steam Modules**, it's the same as **Steam App** for your Windows, the differes is that Simulate the games.
+- No, this bot is used with **Steam Modules**, it's the same as **Steam App** for your Windows, the difference is that Simulate the games.

 **Is this Bot saving Information about my Account?**
 - No, You only enter your **Username** as **Password** into the Console Prompt, this details are secure, and nobody can get them.